Methylphenidate (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Nausea, vomiting, loss of appetite, stomach pain
+- Nausea, vomiting, loss of appetite, or weight loss

 - Trouble sleeping